 - This practical assignment should be carried out by each student separately, if at all possible.
-In extremis, only if there are more students than computers, students may team up in groups of 2. - The assignment solution consists of Matlab code.
+Otherwise, if there are more students than computers, students may team up in groups of 2. - The assignment solution consists of Matlab code.
+Develop this code in a single Matlab script.
 This code will be checked and run by the teacher during the lab class, and your attendance to the lab will only be registered if you have a working, original solution.
 Validated attendances for all the labs are necessary for eligibility to the exam.
-Moreover, at most two labs can be recovered at the end of the semester, which means accumulating three or more missing labs at any point during the semester automatically leads to final ineligibility. - Discussing ideas among students is encouraged; however, directly sharing and borrowing pieces of code is forbidden, and any violation of this rule will lead to disqualification of the solution.
+Moreover, at most two labs can be recovered at the end of the semester, which means accumulating three or more missing labs leads to ineligibility. - Discussing ideas amongst the students is encouraged; however, directly sharing and borrowing pieces of code is forbidden, and any violation of this rule will lead to disqualification of the solution.